KTH/devops-course/contributions/demo/week3-CD-and-feature-flag/corgui/README.md

 ## Title

-Demonstration of Continuous Delivery of a Tauri app
+Demonstration of Continuous Deployment of a Tauri app

 ## Names and KTH ID